 A good way to go on about it is by contacting your utility suppliers and asking them to conduct energy audits on your store.
-Be sure to ask them suggestions on the best ways you can lower your energy usage.
+Be sure to ask them for suggestions on the best ways you can lower your energy usage.

 7. Transparency is Key

-As earlier stated in this article, sustainability is of growing importance to consumers and your employees alike, so be sure to share your mission and work with everyone in your business environment.
+As stated earlier in this article, sustainability is of growing importance to consumers and your employees alike, so be sure to share your mission and work with everyone in your business environment.
 That’s because transparency and authenticity are key when it comes to putting sustainability at the forefront of your business.

 8. Create a Sustainability Committee

-This initiative is becoming a bigger trend in every office and if you’re not doing so yet, start brainstorming a group of passionate volunteers for this role.
+This initiative is becoming a bigger trend in every office, and if you’re not doing so yet, start brainstorming a group of passionate volunteers for this role.
 Selecting a team of people who are responsible for sustainability initiatives in the workplace can do wonders for your efforts.

-A sustainability committee creates accountability and these people can further take care to follow up with others and strengthen a culture of sustainability and social care in the workplace.
+A sustainability committee creates accountability, and these people can further take care to follow up with others and strengthen a culture of sustainability and social care in the workplace.
 Moreover, a committee will keep the eco-ideas flowing.
 Task them with talking to other employees about challenges and suggestions, and give them the power to make reasonable decisions (in other words, make it easy for people to comply).

 It has never been so important to contribute to a green economy.
 A 2018 survey from data platform Euclid found that “52% of millennials and 48% of Gen Xers feel it’s important that their values align with the brands they like.
 Baby boomers don’t fall too far behind, with about 35% of them stating they feel the same.

-Plus, it has never been so easy to comply, be it by incentivising, substituting old practices (such as paper), and even communicating with both your employees and with your clientele.
+Plus, it has never been so easy to comply, be it by incentivising, substituting old practices (such as paper), or even communicating with both your employees and with your clientele.
 Indeed, technological advances, infrastructure improvements, innovative start-ups, circular design practices, consumer behaviours, and regulatory pressure are creating an environment where retailers can pursue circular initiatives with confidence and ease.

-A sustainable business not only will bring you respect from customers; it can save you heaps of money and resources in the long run.
-For retailers and brands, focusing on sustainable practices is not only crucial to protect the environment and our planet, but also a key way to attract younger generations of consumers and drive long-term brand loyalty.
+A sustainable business will not only bring you respect from customers; it can save you heaps of money and resources in the long run.
+For retailers and brands, focusing on sustainable practices is not only crucial to protect the environment and our planet but also a key way to attract younger generations of consumers and drive long-term brand loyalty.